 –Jonathan Martin, Hillary Clinton Appears to Gain Late Momentum on Surge of Latino Voters

 Emphasis added.
-Who knows what led Jonathan Martin of The New York Times to mark this as a “racially mixed crowd” and not just say “rain began falling on the crowd.”
-Is it a racially mixed crowd in relation to the racially unmixed crowds of other campaigns?
-Does Florida feature a racially mixed crowd in ways that other states do not?
-Or does November Rain evoke a racially mixed crowd like the racially mixed Slash?
+Who knows what led Jonathan Martin of The New York Times to mark this as a “racially mixed crowd.”
+He could have just said “rain began falling on the crowd.”
+Was it a racially mixed crowd in relation to the racially unmixed crowds of other campaigns?
+Did Florida feature a racially mixed crowd in ways that other states did not?
+Or did November Rain evoke a racially mixed crowd like the racially mixed Slash?

-Whatever the reason, it perhaps is a sign of something beautiful coalescing.
+Whatever the reason, it seemed a sign of something beautiful coalescing.
 In 2003, Michel-Rolph Trouillot speculated about the future of race relations in the United States:

 What matters here is how the changing construction of whiteness intersects with the maintenance of a white/black divide that structures all race relations in the United States.
 Whether significant numbers of the people now called Latinos or Asian Americans–or the significant numbers of their known “mixed” offspring with whites–will become probationary whites and thus reinforce the structure is an important indicator of the future of race relations in the United States.
 (Trouillot 2003:151, Global Transformations)

-For a good while it looked like this was indeed the predominant theme, that “probationary whites” would reinforce the structure (see for example my 2011 Race Remixed?
-Probationary Whites and a Racism Reality Check).
+For a good while it looked like the predominant theme was that “probationary whites” would reinforce the structure.
+See for example my 2011 Race Remixed?
+Probationary Whites and a Racism Reality Check.
 And yet, perhaps due to the virulence of 2016, maybe it’s better to be in the racially mixed crowd than to be a probationary white in the white crowd.

 The Racially Mixed Crowd as “Coalition of the Diverse”

-Also at The New York Times, Op-Ed columnist Ross Douthat laments the decline of the large white family, in what Sarah Kendzior calls “one of the most overtly racist things I’ve read in NYT” (h/t Discuss White Privilege).
-In Douthat’s lament and rant, the racially mixed crowd cannot last: “A post-familial society may unleash tribal competition within the coalition of the diverse, as people reach anew for ethnic solidarity and then fight furiously over liberalism’s spoils.”
+Also at The New York Times, Op-Ed columnist Ross Douthat lamented the decline of the large white family.
+Sarah Kendzior called it “one of the most overtly racist things I’ve read in NYT” (h/t Discuss White Privilege).
+In Douthat’s lament and rant, the racially mixed crowd cannot last.
+“A post-familial society may unleash tribal competition within the coalition of the diverse, as people reach anew for ethnic solidarity and then fight furiously over liberalism’s spoils.”

-It may be a brief moment, a glimmer of hope in a torrential afternoon rain.
-But for now let’s vote with the beauty of the racially mixed crowd, feeling the love in a coalition of the diverse.
+It may have been a brief moment, a glimmer of hope in a torrential afternoon rain.
+But we voted with the beauty of the racially mixed crowd, feeling the love in a coalition of the diverse.

 Click the map to create your own at 270toWin.com